YazanSneneh/reading-notes-201/301/class-04.md

 # Regular expressions (regex or regexp)
- * extract information from any text by searching for one or more matches of a specific search pattern.
+ * Extract information from any text by searching for one or more matches of a specific search pattern.
  * **Fields of application** : from validation, parsing/replacing strings, passing through translating data to other formats and web scraping, searching for items etc...

  * **NOTE : One of the most interesting features is that once you’ve learned the syntax, you can actually use this tool in (almost) all programming languages **.